-Inspections of Livestock Records must be kept on file for a minimum of one year showing that the animals and facilities are inspected a minimum of once daily.
+M45 Records must be kept on file for a minimum of one year showing that the animals and facilities are inspected a minimum of once daily.
 These daily inspections encompass the monitoring of animals' body condition and feed/water consumption; signs of lameness; condition of the coat, udder, and leg; cleanliness of the animals; and any signs of disease.
-All sheep must be inspected and monitored regularly to confirm animal health and for the early detection of injuries and early signs lameness, sickness, and disease so that appropriate and timely actions may be taken.
-These records must include: ☐ Identify the person performing the inspection, and the time (i.e. AM/PM) and date of the inspection; ☐ The numbers of mortalities with reasons stated, if known; and The numbers of culls, with reasons stated.
+All goats must be inspected and monitored regularly to confirm animal health and for the early detection of injuries and early signs lameness, sickness, and disease so that appropriate and timely actions may be taken.
+These records must include: Identify the person performing the inspection, and the time (i.e. AM/PM) and date of the inspection; The numbers of mortalities with reasons stated, if known; and The numbers of culls, with reasons stated.
 The numbers of ill or injured animals, with causes of illness and injury stated, if known.
-All sheep must be inspected at least daily including sheep in all facilities (i.e. lambing areas, hospital pens, ram pens, etc.) Where sheep are maintained on open range or pasture, efforts must be made to track the location of the flock and check on its condition not less than once per week or more often during extreme weather, or as soon as possible after a severe weather event such as a blizzard.
-During times of ☐ Yes extreme weather conditions, sheep should be moved to a location where /10 M45 ☐ No there are natural areas for shelter from the prevailing wind.
-N/A ☐ Ewes lambing on pasture must be inspected at least once daily.
-Every ewe must be inspected at drying-off, with a minimum dry period of 25 Records must be kept on file for a minimum of one year of the following circumstances at a minimum: records of mortalities, including the date, the age of the animal and the cause if known; and records of culls, including the date, the age of the animal and the reason for culling. o Carcasses must be removed away from live animals as soon as practical after discovery and disposed of promptly thereafter.
+All goats must be inspected at least daily including goats in all facilities (i.e. kidding areas, hospital pens, buck pens, etc.) Where goats are maintained on open range or pasture, efforts must be made to track the location of the herd and check on its condition not less than once per week or more often during extreme weather, or as soon as possible after a severe weather event such as a blizzard.
+Does kidding on pasture must be inspected at least once daily.
+Every doe must be inspected at drying-off, with a minimum dry period of 25 days.
+Records must be kept on file for a minimum of one year of the following circumstances at a minimum: records of culls, including the date, the age of the animal and the reason for culling.
+Carcasses must be removed away from live animals as soon as practical after discovery, and disposed of promptly thereafter.
 The stockperson performing the inspections must proceed in a careful, deliberate manner to avoid frightening the animals unnecessarily, and must follow a path that allows them to see all each animal.
+During inspections or at any other time, if the stockperson observes ☐ Yes☐ No☐ N/A /10 M46 Does must be adequately prepared for kidding and subsequent milking by early introduction to pre- and post-kidding housing and the production ration.
+New does must be closely monitored when introduced into an established herd of does. ☐ Yes ☐ No ☐ N/A /3